ashvinoli/Anime-no-tomodachi/README.md

   * [Adding new anime to the list](#adding-new-anime-to-the-list)

 ## Anime-no-tomodachi
-Your Anime Friend.
-It scrapes links from "gogoanime" site and provides an easy way to view animes in vlc media player.
-Downloading option is also available.
-GUI features downloading and watching anime.
-In windows, to download an anime you have to install Internet Download Manager and put "idman.exe" in PATH system variable.In linux "Wget" is used which is installed by default in most destros, if not install it.To watch in VLC you again have to put "vlc.exe" in the system path.
-Remember that when I talk about "path" its good old windows I am talking about.
+Watch and download all your favourite animes.
+For viewing install VLC media player.
+For download in windows install Internet Download manager in windows.
+In linux 'wget' does the job.

 ## Usage
 Please use python 3.7 or higher if available.
 Install required libraries as follows: